-BUT an example of when it would be worth it to up the number of birds you are ordering is if you are close to the 15 birds already.
-AND are able to choose a breed that will keep the addition of the birds lower than the $20.
+An example of when it would be worth it to up the number of birds you are ordering is if you are ALREADY close to the 15 birds.

 Another thing to keep in mind is if you have the space to care for the extra birds it would take to drop the $20 fee.
 If you have a small coop or housing area then just stick with what you are comfortable with.

-I purposefully put together a difficult order to show you that you can’t always get the exact breeds you want all shipped together.
+I purposefully put together a difficult order with a wide species and breed selection to show you that you can’t always get the exact breeds you want all shipped together.

-Keep in mind that this is the hatch day.
-They will ship out the same day and arrive 24-48hrs later at your post office.
-Once you chicks have shipped you should get a tracking number emailed to you.
+Keep in mind that the date you are picking is the hatch day.
+They will ship out the same day in the evening and arrive 24-48hrs later at your post office.
+Once your chicks have shipped you should get a tracking number emailed to you.